Permeable surfaces definition

 Permeable surfaces means the pervious concrete, porous asphalt, unit pavers, and/or granular materials that allow water to infiltrate into subsurface soil.

-Permeable surfaces means sand, gravel, and other penetrable deposits on the ground which permit movement of groundwater through the pore spaces, or active or abandoned wells which permit the movement of fluid to the groundwater.
+Permeable surfaces means sand, gravel, and other penetrable deposits on the ground that permit movement of groundwater through the pore spaces, or active or abandoned wells which permit the movement of fluid to the groundwater.

 Examples of Permeable surfaces in a sentence